seantdg/blog/source/_posts/hosting.md

 category: Development
 ---

-Right now, this site is hosted on a $5 per month Digital Ocean droplet.
+Right now, this site is hosted on a $5 per month [Digital Ocean](https://www.digitalocean.com/) droplet.

 That gives me:
  - 512 MB Memory
  - 1 Core Processor
  - 20GB SSD

 I am looking forward to running a quick performance test to see how much traffic it can handle.
-Once I have gathered these results, I will configure a CDN and re-run the test to see the results.
+If the results are not satisfactory, I will look at how I can improve performance.

-I have manually installed Nginx, Git, Node.js and the Hexo CLI.
-It would be good to dockerize this blog for a number of reasons.
+I have manually installed [Nginx](https://www.nginx.com/), [Git](https://git-scm.com/), [Node.js](https://nodejs.org/en/) and the [Hexo CLI](https://hexo.io/).
+It would be good to [containerize](http://www.docker.com/) this blog for a number of reasons.
  - My machine runs Mac OS X, Ubuntu and Windows 10.
-Maintaining a consistent development environment for any project will be important.
+Maintaining a consistent environment for any project will be important.
- - Tracking which versions of each dependency I have successfully used is an additional overhead I don't need.
- - Scaling will be easier to automate using Kubernetes or Docker Swarm.
+ - Scaling will be easier to automate using [Kubernetes](http://kubernetes.io/) or [Docker Swarm](https://docs.docker.com/swarm/).

-So watch this space for performance testing and docker-ising!
+So watch this space for performance testing and containerizing!